linn-s-h/GardenParadise/README.md

 ![image](https://github.com/user-attachments/assets/30650aee-425c-4c97-8b59-61a8214e9d93)

 > Link to presentation for more details!
+[Presentation](Garden Paradise Presentation.pdf)

 Finally, I want to extend my gratitudes to my project partner, Joaquin, and professor Gaya for giving me such a valuable experience ❤️‍🔥